-A man, found slumped in his car in a lay-by with half-a-bottle of vodka between his legs, was arrested after telling police he was going to drive home to Birmingham, a court heard.
+Man found asleep in car in Ribble Valley lay-by smelled of alcohol and told police he was going to drive home to Birmingham

 Retired Peter O’ Neill, who comes from Clitheroe, was almost four times the drink- drive limit.
 He claimed to Burnley magistrates he had been drinking in the vehicle after a family row as he had nowhere to stay, had been sleeping it off and had had no intention of getting drunk and driving.

 Mrs Alex Mann, prosecuting, told the hearing police went to the lay-by on Worston Road, Pendleton, at about 4pm, after reports about someone slumped in a parked vehicle.